Rodadero Santa Marta with Kids: 3-Day Guide

 Last Updated:

-Rodadero, Santa Marta is a beach resort beautifully situated on the shores of the Caribbean Sea.
-Blessed with several beautiful beaches and close proximity to Tayrona National Park, there are plenty of fun things to do in Rodadero with kids.
+Rodadero Santa Marta with kids is an easy Caribbean beach stop for families, with warm water, plenty of beach time, and a good mix of relaxed and lively places to explore.
+Rodadero is beautifully situated on the shores of the Caribbean Sea, and with several beaches plus close proximity to Tayrona National Park, there are plenty of fun things to do in Rodadero with kids.

 This post contains compensated links.